danieleagle/jenkins-ephemeral-cicd/README.md

 ## Notes About the Included Make File

 Instead of accessing Docker Compose directly, a [makefile](./makefile) is included and should be used instead.
 The reason for this is that the Jenkins slave shouldn't be running right away; it should only run when it's required.
 All that will be handled dynamically by the [Yet Another Docker Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Yet+Another+Docker+Plugin) which is included with the Jenkins Master container.
-Thus, using the **makefile** will prevent the Jenkins slave from running right away.
+Thus, using the **makefile** will prevent the Jenkins Slave from running right away.

 ## Logging